DataDog/hiring-engineers/answers.md

 Downloaded Ubuntu, Downloaded DD Agent

-I used vagrant.
-See Vagrantfile.

 <img width="572" alt="ubuntudownload" src="https://user-images.githubusercontent.com/26099421/45600855-bc1b2880-b9d1-11e8-96cc-61c9eeec7f55.png">
 <img width="1024" alt="ubuntudownload1" src="https://user-images.githubusercontent.com/26099421/45600862-d35a1600-b9d1-11e8-8bfd-0d15266f7921.png">

-The datadog agent is a piece of software that runs on your hosts, which in turn will display metrics and then you will be able to monitor everything you need.
-To install the agent on your machine (we will use Ubuntu for this example), simply run the script  on your machine, which has the api key included in it that you received when you signed up for datadog.
+The datadog agent is an application that will collect metrics of the applications running on your computer, send those metrics todatadog, and then will display them in charts on a website that you can look at and monitor.
+To install the agent on your computer (we will use Ubuntu for this example), run this script in your terminal, which has the api key included in it that you received when you signed up for datadog:
-- DD_API_KEY=5f2ec4a8761c36c75db5cb1a21eae420 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
+    - API key "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
-This will install the APT packages for the Datadog agent, and it will then ask you for your password.
-If you want to install the Agent and not have it start up automatically, prepend the script above with DD_INSTALL_ONLY=true.
+This will install the (APT) packages for the Datadog agent
+Note: If you want to install the Agent and not have it start up automatically, add this before the script above:
+    - DD_INSTALL_ONLY=true
-Once you have the Datadog Agent up and running, you should be able to see your machine pop up on the GUI within a few moments.
+Once you have the Datadog Agent up and running, you should be able to see your computer pop up on the datadog website  within a few moments.
+You can also launch the website (GUI) through this command in your terminal:
+    - datadog-agent launch-gui

 A few good commands to know once you get the Datadog Agent up and running:
     - Start agent as a service                 sudo service datadog-agent start
     - Stop agent as a serivce                  sudo service datadog-agent stop